leanhtaihcmus/nodejs-microservices/blog/README.md

 annotations:
   ingress.kubernetes.io/ingress.class: nginx
 ```
-also deperacated and replace by the class name at spec:
+also deprecated and replace by the class name at spec:
 ```
 spec:
   ingressClassName: nginx